tingkai-mai/tiktok-assignment-backend/README.md

 curl localhost:8080/ping
 ```

-## Introduction

-This was written with the help of [this guide](https://o386706e92.larksuite.com/docx/QE9qdhCmsoiieAx6gWEuRxvWsRc).
-However, I made some further changes to the code, with the best of my ability.

 Chatrooms are defined in key:value pairs.
 For example, a chatroom between the people "jack" and "marcus" would be "jack:marcus".

 ## Available Endpoints